-- The MBL is a large and consequential member of the Woods Hole and Falmouth communities.
-Throughout the pandemic, the MBL has been a responsible community member with respect to minimizing the spread of COVID-19.
-The actions all members of the MBL community take this summer will be visible to our friends and neighbors.
-It is essential that all members of the MBL campus follow s policies and protocols to ensure a continuous level of trust with the local community.
+The MBL’s goal is to prioritize the health of its campus and the local community.
+The MBL is a large and consequential member of the Woods Hole and Falmouth communities, therefore we take very seriously our responsibility to minimize the spread of COVID-19.
+The actions of all members of the MBL community are visible to our friends and neighbors.
+It is essential that all members of the MBL campus follow policies and protocols to ensure a continuous level of trust with the local community.

 Visiting local restaurants, shops, and other Cape Cod attractions